How Does Veganism Help the Environment (Explained)

 2. Veganism Helps Conserve Water

-Water is the basis of life; we use it in various ways, like drinking, cleaning, and food production.
+Water is the basis of life; we use it for various purposes, such as drinking, cleaning, and food production.

 Agriculture generally uses large quantities of our available fresh water, but the meat and dairy industry requires an enormous amount, with over 25% going directly into raising animals.
-This is an inefficient use of water and causes droughts worldwide, as water use is concentrated in specific areas where animals are raised.
+This inefficient use of water causes droughts worldwide, as water use is concentrated in specific areas where animals are raised.

-By eating a vegan diet, you could save nearly 100,000 liters of water a year, like fruit, vegetable, and grain crops do not require as much water as animal farming.
-This is beneficial to the environment as water is used less intensively, which leads to a balance within the natural water cycle, helping to prevent droughts and climatic disasters.
+By eating a vegan diet, you could save nearly 100,000 liters of water a year.
+Fruit, vegetable, and grain crops do not require as much water as animal farming.
+This benefits the environment as water is used less intensively, leading to a balance within the natural water cycle and helping to prevent droughts and climatic disasters.

 3. Eating Vegan would Reduce the Amount of Food we Need to Produce